 The History of Road America

-THE HISTORY OF ROAD AMERICA
+THE HISTORY OF ROAD AMERICA (In Summary)

 In the early 1950's, sports car races were being run on the streets in and around Elkhart Lake.
 When the state legislature banned racing on public roads, a man named Clif Tufte organized a group of influential local citizens and leaders of the of the Chicago Region of the Sports Car Club of America (SCCA).
 This group developed plans and sold stock to build a permanent racecourse.
 The overall vision of Road America grew out of the dreams of Tufte, a highway engineer, who chose 525 acres of Wisconsin farmland outside the Village of Elkhart Lake for the track.